francesco75/project3/README.md

            Optimization: Good 79/100
 ### Deployment
   - GitHub
+      - Initial Commit : Basic codec and template with ticket bug and payment feature .
+      - Updated database: Load the database sql lite
+      - Remove settings: remove settings.py
+      - Removed Bootstrap files: remove some files that created the problem with deployment
+      - some changes: Small changes the database.
+      - changes commit: These changes manage the navbar and the security first the registration and log in or log out.
+      - final commit: The code with the last changes
   - Heroku
       - base.py : Replace the settings.py
       - Dev.py : Manage the debug_toolbar and debug = true and database sqlite